-Edward Reginald Frampton (1870 –1923) was an English painter who specialized in murals, specifically war memorials at churches.
+Edward Reginald Frampton (1870 – 4 November 1923) was a British painter who specialized in murals, specifically war memorials at churches.
 He painted in a flat, stately style, and was influenced by French Symbolism.
 He also worked in stained glass, most probably learning from his father, Edward Frampton, who was a stained-glass artist.
 His work usually depicted symbolic subjects and landscapes; early in his career he made sculpture.